KLAA (AM): History

 Despite the power increase, KPLS' programming foundered.
 It transitioned to a conservative talk radio format as "HotTalk 830 – LA's Conservative Voice" which featured nationally syndicated shows from Laura Ingraham and Michael Savage.
 KPLS had close ties to the Orange County business community and was the flagship station of the Anaheim Ducks hockey team.

 In 2003, the station was sold to Radiovisa Corp. for $37.5 million.
 It flipped to KMXE, with a Spanish-language talk format.
 KMXE was the Angels' flagship station in that language.
 Its slogan was "¡Así Se Habla!" or "Well Said!"
 (KMXE is now an adult hits station near Billings, Montana.)

 The station sold again in February 2006 for $42 million.
 The new owner was LAA1, LLC, headed by Angels Baseball owner Arte Moreno.
-The call letters switched to KLAA for Los Angeles Angels of Anaheim.
+The callsign switched to KLAA for Los Angeles Angels of Anaheim.
 The station added English-language programs in the summer of 2006 and gradually phased out Spanish-language shows except for some sporting events.
 The general talk format lasted from fall of 2007 to April 4, 2010, when the station went to full English-language programming, mostly sports talk, live sports and some paid programs.
 Talk show hosts included Rusty Humphries, Glenn Beck, Dr. Roy Masters and Michael Savage.
 The brokered shows included Ridin' Dirty, ROEX Health Show, which sold natural health remedies, and The American Advisor, which offered the sale of gold coins and bars.

 On April 5, 2010, KLAA added additional programs from ESPN Radio, shows hosted by Scott Van Pelt and Doug Gottlieb, which were previously unavailable in the Los Angeles radio market.
 In exchange, KSPN agreed to simulcast about 60 Angels games in the 2010 season.
 KSPN replaced KFWB (980 AM) as the team's simulcast partner.
 KLAA carried some game broadcasts from ESPN Radio when KSPN could not air the games due to conflicts with a local team or talk show.
 Also heard on KLAA are the Anaheim Ducks, as well as additional sports talk shows.
-Weekend shows include programs about horse racing, bass fishing, motorcross and NASCAR.
+Weekend shows include programs about horse racing, bass fishing, motocross and NASCAR.
 Other talk shows include seasonal programs about the Angels and Ducks and a weekend interview program hosted by former Angel player and broadcaster Rex Hudler.